 The World Health Organization has warned that antibiotic resistance is one of the greatest threats to human health today.

 Antibiotic resistance happens when bacteria change to protect themselves from an antibiotic.
-When this happens, antibiotics that previously would have killed the bacteria, or stopped them from multiplying, no longer work.
+When this happens, antibiotics that previously would have killed the bacteria or stopped them from multiplying no longer work.
 Australia has one of the highest antibiotic prescription rates in the world, with around 29 million prescriptions issued annually.
 The more antibiotics are used, the more chances bacteria have to become resistant to them.

 So how do you know if you are at risk?

-Major causes of antibiotic resistance comes from:
+Major causes of antibiotic resistance come from:

-• Using antibiotics when they are not needed, or
+- Using antibiotics when they are not needed, or

 Practising good hygiene is an important way to help prevent the spread of infection and antibiotic resistance.
 Regular hand washing, using soap and running water, is one of the best defences against many of the viruses, bacteria and other microbes that can make us sick.
-When water is not available, in the car or on public transport for example, alcohol-based hand sanitisers are a convenient, portable and effective option.
+When water is not available, in the car or on public transport, for example, alcohol-based hand sanitisers are a convenient, portable and effective option.

 The above information is an exert from “The Future of Antibiotics is in your Hands” issued by NPS Medicine Wise as part of World Antibiotics Awareness Week 2017.
-For more information click this link to download your tool kit: NPS-Medicine-Wise-Toolkit
+For more information, click this link to download your tool kit: NPS-Medicine-Wise-Toolkit

 Got questions?
 Ask Dr Sir-Kit Leong from SmartClinics in Brisbane…